ForeverZi/CocosCreatorOptimizedList/README.md

 # CocosCreatorOptimizedList
-a optimized list for cocos creator
+an optimized list for cocos creator